 Failing to appear as a witness during a nonacademic disciplinary hearing.

 - Other nonspecific acts or activities that violate nonacademic College policies.

-The Office of the Vice President for Enrollment Management and Learner Services (EM and LS) is responsible for:
+The Office of the Vice President for Enrollment Management and Learner Services (EMLS) is responsible for:

 - Investigating allegations of misconduct